collective/collective_firebase/README.md

     $ bin/buildout
     $ bin/grunt

 The buildout is simply a commodity to make sure that the steps are correctly automated.
-If youare familiar with `npm`, `bower` and `grunt`, you may want to just use them directly without the buildout, since it will lead to the same results.
+If you are familiar with `npm`, `bower` and `grunt`, you may want to just use them directly without the buildout, since it will lead to the same results.